Ukachuks/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi there!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Iroanusi Ukachukwu 🤓, a data analyst, with a passion for turning data into actionable insights.
+With experience across finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->